eea/eea.docker.esbootstrap/docs/Details.md

  - the **enableValuesCounting** option is by default set on **false**.
 If it's set on **true**, on indexing an extra property will be added for each property called: **items_count_property_name** and will contain the number values stored in the property.
 This is required by the **exact search** feature.

 #### __Configure rivers__
-If you use the rdfriver with CONSTRUCT queries, and you use the built in query builder (ex. in the eeasearch app), you have the possibility to set up on or more sources for your data.
+If you use the rdfriver with CONSTRUCT queries, and you use the built in query builder (ex. in the eeasearch app), you have the possibility to set up one or more sources for your data.
 For this you have to use the **river_configs**:
 <pre>
     "river_configs": {
         "configs": [
             {
                 "id": "rod_instruments",
                 "cluster_name": "reportnet",
-                "config_file": "riverconfig_instruments.json"
+                "config_file": "riverconfig_1.json"
             },
             {
                 "id": "rod_obligations",
                 "cluster_name": "reportnet",
-                "config_file": "riverconfig_obligations.json"
+                "config_file": "riverconfig_2.json"
             }
         ]
     }